 What’s a Vinyl Wrap?

 A vinyl wrap (also car wrap or vehicle wrap) is a layer of vinyl film applied onto vehicle panels.
-Not to be confused with paint protection film (PPF), though they are similar in nature but PPF is a transparent layer while wrap is a coloured vinyl layer.
-You can usually see wraps on business vehicles.
+Though similar in nature with PPF, wrap is a coloured vinyl layer while PPF is a transparent layer.
+You can usually see these beautiful colored wraps on business vehicles.

 But not only business vehicles use vinyl wraps.
 Nowadays, car owners will also opt for a wrap when looking for better protection from rock chips especially for a daily drive.
 Or, purely for aesthetic.
 It looks good either way.